-Could Buying Nvidia Stock Today Set You Up for Life?
+Could Buying Nvidia Stock Today Set You Up For Life?

 *Stock Advisor returns as of December 2, 2024

-Harsh Chauhan has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Advanced Micro Devices and Nvidia.
+Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to Meta Platforms CEO Mark Zuckerberg, is a member of The Motley Fool's board of directors.
+Will Ebiefung has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Meta Platforms and Nvidia.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.